 - It is not possible for all the countries of abroad to follow the complete NMC prescribed curriculum as the universities are also responsible for the medical requirements of their native countries.
 Thus, most of the MCI approved universities follow the basic curricular structures for theoretical as well as fundamental subjects but the covered disease spectrum varies as per the region.

 - The decision to introduce a common licensing exam for all the medical graduates from as well as outside India, was welcomed as it aimed to set the criteria for quality overcoming the categorisation imposed on the FMGs and providing a uniform standard of eligibility.
 However, the additional paper for FMGs has raised questions once again.

-At the present time has reflected us about our limitation regarding the healthcare in our country.
-It is important that we produce more qualified and well skilled professionals.
-Though establishing new universities, medical college and equipping them with the required resource is a tedious job, which might provide the desired outcome, but only after almost a decade.
-Now is not the time to wait for things to work out, instead, it is required to use the resources currently in hand of the country.
+At the present time has reflected on our limitation regarding healthcare in our country.
+It is important that we produce more qualified and well-skilled professionals.
+Though establishing new universities, medical colleges and equipping them with the required resource is a tedious job, which might provide the desired outcome, but only after almost a decade.
+Now is not the time to wait for things to work out, instead, it is required to use the resources currently in hands of the country.